projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 #### container builds

-A Container is a build-less build.
+A riff Container resource is a build-less build.
 It exists to resolve an existing container image providing the same interface for other resources to consume as Application and Function.
 The image is resolved to a digest and checked for an updated image every 5 minutes.

 ### runtimes

-riff Runtimes provide different deployment experiences for a workload.
-A given riff cluster may not support each runtime.
+Runtimes deploy built containers in different ways.
+By offering users a choice of Runtimes, we hope to make the platform more extensible and support a variety of workloads including long-running applications, stream processors, and finite jobs.
+This release includes two runtimes, Core and Knative,and Streaming is under development.

 #### Core runtime